simplyadrian/simplyadrian-orchestration/cookbooks/dse-nativex/README.md

 ## Recipes

-The provided recipes are `nativex-dse::cassandra`.
+The provided recipes are `dse-nativex::cassandra`.
-* `nativex-dse::cassandra` will provision DSE as a cassandra node.
+* `dse-nativex::cassandra` will provision DSE as a cassandra node.

 There are also recipes that should not be called directly that are used for configuration.
-* `nativex-dse::default` sets up the templates
+* `dse-nativex::default` sets up the templates
-* `nativex-dse::datastax` sets up the datastax repos
+* `dse-nativex::datastax` sets up the datastax repos
-* `nativex-dse::datstax-agent` configures the datastax-agent if needed
+* `dse-nativex::datstax-agent` configures the datastax-agent if needed

 ## Attributes
 This cookbook will install DSE Cassandra by default.
 Other attributes you can set are: